NitinBhore/Natural-language-processing/deployment/README.md

  **app.py** Flask is a Python-based microframework used for deploying the classifier

 **Docker** The Docker file holds the information of the docker container for the classifier model

-**Docker** The Docker file holds the information of the docker container for the classifier model